2021 Mercedes-AMG E63 Wagon Spied Almost Naked

 We wouldn’t count on the E63 matching its sleeker sibling since Mercedes doesn’t want the more affordable model to cannibalize sales of what it describes as being its “four-door supercar.”
 After all, the difference in output is one of the reasons why the price gap between the two is a rather massive $53,850 or the equivalent of a new CLA 45.

 With Mercedes only applying camouflage on the front bumper, it likely means an official reveal of the updated E63 is right around the corner.
-The wagon seen here will have more competition to worry about in the United States where Audi is bringing the finally RS6 Avant.
+The wagon seen here will have more competition to worry about in the United States where Audi is finally bringing the RS6 Avant.